lightoj-dev/problem-tutorials/1080/en.md

-# 1080 - Binary Simulation
+# Loj 1080 - Binary Simulation

 _Given a binary number, we are about to do some operations on the number.
 Two types of operations can be here._